Articulated arm robots: high-performance robot systems

 4- or 6-axis jointed-arm robots operate flexibly: The high-performance systems palletize, sort, load, charge, and pick single pieces, rows, partial layers, or complete layers quickly and with high precision.

-TRAPO AG’s High Speed Robot Systems (HRS series), articulated robots mounted on rails or automated guided vehicles, provide the decisive plus in flexibility.
+TRAPO’s High Speed Robot Systems (HRS series), articulated robots mounted on rails or automated guided vehicles, provide the decisive plus in flexibility.
 They move to different palletizing stations on demand and, depending on the application, can be MRC-capable.

 Robotic palletizers provide support within the production line